 10 Years of Organic Growth!

 July 12, 2019: Biochar is currently sold out until the summer burn ban is lifted and my supplier can make more.
-I expect to have it back in stock by October.
+I expect to have it back in stock some time in October.
 Sorry about any inconvenience!

 There is charcoal, and then there is Activated Biochar.
 Simply put, throwing a few lumps of charcoal onto the ground will not produce the famously fertile Terra Preta, but properly made activated biochar offers much more.
 This product is made from reclaimed local woody materials, processed in small batches, then drenched with liquid kelp and sea minerals, compost tea, and EM, and finally mixed with high-quality compost.